YetZzzzzz/GLoMo/README.md

 - pytorch 1.12.1+cu113
 - transformers 4.30.2
 ```
-see requirements.txt for more details
+see requirements.txt for more details.
+**Note that the torch version can be changed to your cuda version, but please keep the transformers version as some functions will change in later versions**

 ### Pretrained model:
 Downlaod the [BERT-base](https://huggingface.co/google-bert/bert-base-uncased/tree/main) , and put into directory ./BERT-EN/.